juntossomosmais/auth0-samples/README.md

     docker-compose build apply-classic-page && docker-compose up apply-classic-page

-Then you should access your Auth0 tenant to configure two manual steps:
+Then you should access your Auth0 tenant to configure 1 manual steps:

-1. In `Authentication > Social` create two `Social Connections`: google and facebook (it's required to select e-mail in User Data);
-2. In `Branding > Universal Login` go to `Login` tab and click on `Customize Login Page` button.
+- In `Branding > Universal Login > Advanced Options` go to the `Login` tab and click on `Customize Login Page` button.

 Then update all the `env.development` files in the products by executing the following command: